-Figure 51: Two-dimensional cuts on time-of-flight versus analogue pulse-shape-discrimination for selection of neutrons (black) and $\gamma$ rays (red) for BC501A (top) and BC537 (bottom) after neutron identification with the artificial neural network, with a network output > 0.99.
+Figure 51: Two-dimensional cuts on time-of-flight versus analogue pulse-shape-discrimination for selection of neutrons (black) and γ rays (red) for BC501A (top) and BC537 (bottom) after neutron identification with the artificial neural network, with a network output > 0.99.

-1239 11 Digital Timing Measurements
+10 Digital Timing Measurements

 NEDA has been conceived to use digital electronics with a sufficiently high sampling rate to enable good timing and NGD performance.
-For this purpose, a digitiser with 14 bits (11.7 effective number of bits; ENOB) and a sampling rate of 200 MS/s has been designed [27], see section 7
+For this purpose, a digitiser with 14 bits (11.7 effective number of bits; ENOB) and a sampling rate of 200 MS/s has been designed [27], see section 6

 At present it has not been convincingly demonstrated that low sampling frequency digital modules are competitive with their analogue predecessors for fast photomultipliers tubes (PMT).
-Therefore, one has to carefully check how the sampling rate and bandwidth constrain the digital timing performance compared to that obtained with analogue electronics.
-For example, for very fast timing applications, it has been shown that digital algorithms for BaF2 scintillators, using a 1 GS/s sampling ADC, can give a timing performance that is better than that obtained with traditional analogue systems [66].
+Therefore, it was necessary to carefully check how the sampling rate and bandwidth constrain the digital timing performance compared to that obtained with analogue electronics.
+For example, for very fast timing applications, it has been shown that digital algorithms for BaF_2 scintillators, using a $1\,GS/s$ sampling ADC, can give a timing performance that is better than that obtained with traditional analogue systems [66].